 Donors need clarity and accountability.
 They often need to know a project or programme fulfils funding criteria.
 They may have to show “meta-donors”* that the money has been well spent.
 This needs ordered accounts and well structured reports that show how their money was spent and prove it did indeed bring closer that world described in the project vision.
 The funder end of a development issue, always simpler than the implementor end, is where all the power resides.

-Out there walking the taut tightrope from funders dollars to vision a project team teeters.
+Out there projects teeter on the taut tightrope from funders dollars to vision.
 Yes, they have a clear proposal (ideally one they wrote) and a budget they are accountable for but the vagaries of the real world in which that money has to be spent keep bursting in.
 Their work space is complex dynamic and emergent.
 Linear thinking reduces problems to their essential elements, solves them, designs reductionist work-plans to tackle them, and neat reports describe how the problem is solved.
 But the messy real world is not reducible- something unpredicted always emerges.
 Predesigned rigid plans don’t bend around things like the team-leader’s mother getting TB, the government arbitrarily changing its education policy, the river flooding or an electrical storm and power surge frying the project computer just as that report was being written.

 I am often expected to write recommendations on how the project should do X Y and Z to better fulfil targets and supply the information the funder wants.
 Such recommendations are sometimes valid but at other times it feels like saying “Straighten the angle of the pen on your project work desk, the boss wants order”.
 The project would prefer I to talk to the boss.